Bellamy (TV series)

-Bellamy was an Australian television series made by the Reg Grundy Organisation for the Ten Network in 1981.
+Bellamy was an Australian television crime series broadcast on Network Ten and produced by the Reg Grundy Organisation airing from mid-to-late 1981.

 Synopsis

 The series focused on a maverick cop named Steve Bellamy (John Stanton).
 His partner was Detective Mitchell (Tim Elston).
 Recurring characters in the series were the disapproving Daley (James Condon) who appeared in 21 episodes, the forensics technician Clem (Brian Young) who was in 15 of the episodes.
 Adam Garnett as Ginger, a street-wise child who befriended Bellamy, appeared in six early episodes but was phased-out of the series.
 Later in the run Tom Richards appeared as Detective Burns over five episodes.
 In the story Burns was ultimately revealed to be corrupt.

 The series was noticeably more violent than previous Australian police series such as those made by Crawford Productions during the 1970s.

 Bellamy attracted only mediocre ratings and was shifted around the schedules several times.
 The series was not renewed beyond the initial series of 26 one-hour episodes.

-Notable guest actors appearing in the series included: Sean Scully, Michael Long, Richard Moir, Martin Vaughan, Belinda Giblin, Brian Moll, Betty Lucas, Debra Lawrance, Leslie Dayman, Max Phipps, Jacqui Gordon, Shane Porteous, Anne Tenney, Lisa Crittenden, Peter Adams, Ken James, Briony Behets, Peta Toppano, Diane Craig, Ivar Kants, Gerard Kennedy, Patrick Phillips, Cornelia Frances, Serge Lazareff, Sigrid Thornton, Anna Hruby, Jill Forster, Wayne Jarratt, Joanna Lockwood and Penne Hackforth-Jones.
+Despite not being the success that Grundy’s and Network Ten hoped it would be, the TV series was replayed twice in syndication on the very network that originally screened it, the first of the reruns on Network 10 was during various late night time-slots on Mondays weekly during 1986 and then during the summer of 1989-1990 at 5am Saturday mornings weekly.
+Channel Ten have not replayed the series since.

+During the last few years the TV series Bellamy had a select number of episodes to view on YouTube though in the last year or so the series is currently not available on any TV channel or streaming platform.